7.4 The Product

 Grossman and Wisenbelt gave the example of a vitamin supplement packed in a black container with white lettering.
 Interviews revealed that potential purchasers mistook it for poison.

 Changing the packaging to beige and brown changed customer perception.
-However, black created a successful association to signify strength & masculinity when packing men’s cologne.
+However, black created a successful association to signify strength & masculinity when packing men’s cologne. - Grossman and Wisenbelt suggest that colour can signify the attributes of a product.

 Researchers tested the use of blue, yellow, and red flakes in laundry detergents and found that blue signifies cleanliness to the consumer.

 There are cultural differences, however.
-For example, in the USA, grey is associated to expensive products, but in China, it’s associated to cheaper products.
+For example, in the USA, grey is associated to expensive products, but in China, it’s associated to cheaper products. - Lastly, product colour can be influential when the customer is less involved during the decision-making process.

 3. Attention and Shelf Position